1969 Major League Baseball expansion: Seattle Pilots

 By the 1960s, with Seattle's population growing, the city became the largest to host a Pacific Coast League team, the Seattle Rainiers.
 The league's stature also declined with the move of the Brooklyn Dodgers to Los Angeles and the New York Giants to San Francisco, which caused those cities' PCL teams to relocate to much smaller markets.
 In 1964, the city purchased Sick's Stadium for $1.1 million.
 In 1965, the Rainiers were sold to the Los Angeles Angels, who renamed the team the Seattle Angels.

 The city made several attempts to lure a Major League Baseball team.
 In 1964, William R. Daley visited the city when searching for a new home for the Cleveland Indians.
 He was unimpressed with the stadium, citing it as the primary reason to terminate his quest to move his team.
 Charlie Finley also found the stadium inadequate during a 1967 visit, and so rejected Seattle as a potential target for moving the Kansas City Athletics.

 Because of this, the city instead tried to lobby for an expansion franchise at the 1967 owners' meetings in Chicago.
 The delegation also had support from two US Senators, Henry M. Jackson and Warren Magnuson, the latter of whom was the chairman of the Senate Commerce Committee, a committee which has "jurisdiction over the major league's business activities".
 Coupled with Symington's threats related to the move of the Kansas City Athletics, the political influence swayed the American League owners.
 However, they were reluctant to expand in 1969 without a Seattle stadium bond issue.
 The Seattle delegation assured the owners that Sick's Stadium could be renovated in five months to fulfill the minimum requirements until a new stadium was built; with this, the owners agreed to a 1969 expansion, and approved teams in Kansas City and Seattle.

-In December 1967 at the Winter Meetings in Mexico City, the franchise was officially awarded to Pacific Northwest Sports, which received $5.5 million in funding from Daley, who thus had 47% ownership of the venture.
+On December 1, 1967 at the Winter Meetings in Mexico City, the franchise was officially awarded to Pacific Northwest Sports, which received $5.5 million in funding from Daley, who thus had 47% ownership of the venture.
 Other owners included Max and Dewey Soriano.
 The award was contingent on renovation of Sick's Stadium to increase its seating capacity from 11,000 to 30,000 by the start of the 1969 season.
 The Sorianos persuaded notable athletes to advocate for the $40 million King County stadium bond issue, including baseball players Mickey Mantle, Carl Yastrzemski, and Joe DiMaggio, and football player Y. A. Tittle; the bond issue was approved by 62.3% of the electorate.